-We identify three personas for KG users: \textit{Builders} who construct and maintain KGs, \textit{Analysts} who explore and extract insights from KGs, and \textit{Consumers} who use insights from KGs for downstream tasks and decisions.
-Across these three personas, we find that their expertise, tasks, and needs vary drastically.
-Common challenges experienced by the three personas include: difficulty querying KGs, poor data quality and manual provenance, evolving and mismanaged data, schema inconsistencies, and a lack of organizational KG standardizations.
-Several participants stressed sociotechnical challenges in communicating the desired outcomes of a knowledge graph.
-When this happens, Builders can overcomplicate the construction of the KG causing it to be unsustainable, Analysts can fail to acquire and deliver relevant insights to stakeholders, and Consumers can ultimately find no utility in the KG's use for their downstream tasks -- leading to its failure to be adopted.
+We identify three personas for KG users: \textit{Builders} who construct and maintain KGs, \textit{Analysts} who explore and extract insights from KGs, and \textit{Consumers} who use insights from KGs for downstream tasks and decision-making.
+Across these three personas, we find that their expertise, tasks, and needs can vary drastically.
+Common challenges experienced by these personas include: difficulty querying KGs, poor data quality, evolving and mismanaged data provenance, schema inconsistencies, and a lack of organizational KG standardizations.

+Several participants stressed sociotechnical challenges in understanding the desired outcomes of a knowledge graph.
+When this happens, Builders can overcomplicate the construction of the KG (e.g., with too many features), rendering it unsustainable.
+Analysts can struggle to acquire and deliver relevant insights to stakeholders, while Consumers may ultimately perceive no utility in the KG's use for their downstream tasks.
+Consequently, organizations fail to adopt the KG in practice.

-In addition to social and technical challenges, a variety of issues were raised related to current visualization designs and tools.
-These challenges include: visualization scalability, interfaces that do not support organic discovery, domain-specific needs not addressed by visualization tools, and overly complex visualizations for end users.
-We found that -- while frequently used as a visual medium -- node-link diagrams are ineffective for both generating and delivering insights from large KGs.
-For example, one practitioner told us their software team's end users ultimately preferred simple table-based representations over custom-built interactive graph interfaces.
-Overall, we identify a need for visualization solutions that are targeted towards \textit{each} KG persona, and in particular, solutions that leverage a higher level of abstraction to facilitate communication to diverse audiences.
+In addition to sociotechnical challenges, issues were raised related to current visualization methods.
+These challenges include: scalability, limited support for organic discovery, unaddressed domain-specific needs, and overly complex visualizations for end users.
+We find that node-link diagrams, although frequently used as a visual medium, are often ineffective for both generating and delivering insights from large KGs.
+For instance, one practitioner told us their software team's end users ultimately preferred simple table-based KG representations over custom-built interactive graph interfaces.
+Overall, we identify a need for visualization solutions that are targeted towards \textit{each} KG persona, particularly those employing higher levels of abstraction to facilitate communication with diverse audiences.